tangyoha/telegram_media_downloader/README.md

 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
 Read up on our guidelines for [contributing](https://github.com/Dineshkarthik/telegram_media_downloader/blob/master/CONTRIBUTING.md).

 ### Code of Conduct
-Help us keep Teleggram Media Downloader open and inclusive.
+Help us keep Telegram Media Downloader open and inclusive.
 Please read and follow our [Code of Conduct](https://github.com/Dineshkarthik/telegram_media_downloader/blob/master/CODE_OF_CONDUCT.md).